-- 1.6 Transfers between independent parties normally have the following features: firstly, entities are willing to enter into the transfer; secondly, it is possible to identify what is exchanged and thirdly, it is reasonable to assume that transfers are carried out at arm's length. - 1.7 In practice, however, one or more of these features may not apply to certain transfers such as transfers other than exchanges of equal value.
-Transfers other than exchanges of equal value could instead have some of the following features: - a) they may be imposed, in the sense that entities do not freely elect to enter into the transfers, for example direct and indirect taxes; - b) it may not be possible to identify what good or services are exchanged between the entities involved in the transfer; or - c) the entities do not exchange equal value (or it may not be possible to determine if equal value has been exchanged). - 1.8 The features mentioned in paragraph 1.7 may indicate how each of the characteristics could play a role to determine the accounting requirements for transfers other than exchanges of equal value. - 1.9 First, the imposed nature of a transfer may justify a change in the timing of the recognition.
-When the entity does not have full discretion to avoid the outflow of resources, recognition of a future likely transfer does not create the risk of a future reversal (at least, not a reversal contingent only on the entity's decisions). - 1.10 Secondly, the non-exchange nature of the transfer may justify a change in the way the cost of a transfer is allocated.
-Normally, cost is allocated to depict the consumption of the benefits from a transfer, although it may also reflect the reassessment of previously expected benefits (impairment).
+- 1.6 Transactions Transfers between independent parties normally have the following features: firstly, entities are willing to enter into the transactiontransfer; secondly, it is possible to identify what is exchanged and thirdly, it is reasonable to assumed that transactions transfers are carried out at arm's length. - 1.7 In practice, however, it is possible that one or more of these features may not apply to certain transactions transfers such as transactions transfers other than exchanges of equal value.
+Transactions Transfers other than exchanges of equal value could instead have some of are characterised by the following features: - a) they are may be imposed, in the sense that entities do not freely elect to enter into the transactionstransfers, for example direct and indirect taxes; - b) it may not be possible to identify what good or services are exchanged between the entities involved in the transactiontransfer; or - c) the entities do not exchange equal value (or it may not be possible to determine if equal value has been exchanged). - 1.8 The features mentioned in paragraph 1.7 may indicate how each of the characteristics could play a role to determine the accounting requirements for transactions transfers other than exchanges of equal value. - 1.9 First, the imposed nature of a transaction transfer may justify a change in the timing of the recognition.
+When the entity does not have full discretion to avoid the outflow of resources, recognition of a future likely transaction transfer does not create the risk of a future reversal (at least, not a reversal contingent only on the entity's decisions). - 1.10 Secondly, the non-exchange nature of the transaction transfer may justify a change in the way the cost of a transaction transfer is allocated.
+Normally, cost is allocated to depict the consumption of the benefits from a transactiontransfer, although it may also reflect the reassessment of previously expected benefits (impairment).
 If the entity does not receive goods or services, or is unable to identify them, then a different approach to cost allocation is needed. - 1.11 Thirdly, the exchange of non-equal values may justify a different approach in selecting a measurement basis.
-However, this discussion paper focuses on recognition issues only. - 1.12 Consequently, the nature of transfers other than exchanges of equal value creates difficulties in accounting which could warrant for a specific accounting treatment.
-The objective of this discussion paper is to consider whether the characteristics of those transfers may justify a different accounting treatment.
+However, this discussion paper focuses on recognition issues only.

+1.12 Consequently, the nature of transactions transfers other than exchanges of equal value creates difficulties in accounting which could warrant for a specific accounting treatment.
+The objective of this discussion paper is to consider whether the characteristics of those transactions transfers may justify a different accounting treatment.